-Willem Jan Goossen, Policy Officer Resilience and Adaptation to Climate Change, Directorate-General for Climate Action, European Commission restoration and will continue to support national governments in their deployment of NbS.
+Willem Jan Goossen, Policy Officer Resilience and Adaptation to Climate Change, Directorate-General for Climate Action, European Commission support authorities in upscaling ecosystem restoration, among other by the deployment of NbS.

 Wetland restoration is integral to the EU's Climate Adaptation Strategy, and the European Commission is supporting Member States to upscale NbS in drought management, land use plans, and financing NbS for faster adaptation.